trustbloc/trustbloc-did-method/docs/overview/trustbloc-did-method.md

 In each mechanism, the resolver has the option to cache verified configuration files for a period of time (the cache lifetime being specified in the configuration), and in some of these, the resolver can automatically fetch and verify updates.

 #### Automatic Bootstrapping
 Automatic bootstrapping relies on the assumption of trust in the owner of a web domain.
-In resolving a did:bloc DID, the resolver assumes the consortium domain in the DID is safe, and that the stakeholder domains within the consortium config are also safe and correct.
+In resolving a did:trustbloc DID, the resolver assumes the consortium domain in the DID is safe, and that the stakeholder domains within the consortium config are also safe and correct.

-On a first connection by a resolver to the did:bloc method, the did method provides a mechanism for the resolver to establish trust in the consortium and stakeholders.
+On a first connection by a resolver to the did:trustbloc method, the did method provides a mechanism for the resolver to establish trust in the consortium and stakeholders.

 A resolver can begin by assuming trust in the consortium domain contained within a bloc DID.
 The config found there will inform the resolver about all the stakeholder organizations within the consortium.
 The resolver can trust the authenticity of these stakeholders based on their domain name registration, as well as their inclusion within the consortium config.